 Pursuant to the Investment Agreement, Mr. Kirsch will receive additional compensation payments equal to 30% of the principal payments made by the company under the promissory notes payable to Ferdinando Ladurini in the principal amount of \$1,341,676.
-Additional compensation payments are recorded to expense in the statements of income and are reported as income to the member of the limited liability company operating agreement, in this case, Mr. Kirsch.
+Additional compensation payments are recorded to expense in the statements of income and other comprehensive loss and are reported as income to the member of the limited liability company operating agreement, in this case, Mr. Kirsch.
+Prior to commencement of the offering, we will obtain a binding agreement from our noteholders that they will convert the outstanding debt into equity.
+Therefore, following the offering, such debt will be converted into equity and no further payments to Mr. Kirsch would be made pursuant to the agreement.